-Position performs scientific work involving intense investigation of recognized phenomena.
-The work is typically complex, involving conventional methods and techniques, but going beyond clear precedents.
-Physicist specializes in one or more subdisciplines of geophysics, e.g. seismology, seismic network operations, engineering geophysics, earthquake hazards and strong motion studies.
-The purpose of this position is to performs a range of geophysical studies and provides technical review and oversight of tasks or programs.
+Position performs scientific work of marked difficulty, exercising independent judgment.
+Position serves a source of expertise to other scientists or program specialists, resolving issues that impact scientific programs.
+Provides expertise and coordination in one or more subdisciplines of geophysics, e.g. seismology, seismic network operations, physics of the earth, engineering geophysics, earthquake hazards and strong motion studies.
+The purpose of this is to perform a range of geophysical studies and provides technical review and oversight of tasks or programs.

-MAJOR DUTIES (include percentages of time equal to 100) Performs data acquisition, processing, archiving and retrieval activities for a complex, multi-station monitoring network with hundreds of channels of continuous seismic, geodetic or other geophysical data.
-Coordinates activities with other monitoring networks, evaluates potential hazards.
+MAJOR DUTIES (include percentages of time equal to 100)

+Plans or organizes preparation of requirements and specifications for monitoring systems.
+Oversees geophysical instrumentation, data acquisition, processing, archiving and retrieval activities for a complex, multi-station monitoring network with hundreds of channels of continuous seismic, geodetic or other geophysical data.
+Coordinates activities with other monitoring networks, evaluates and interprets nature of potential activities and resultant potential hazards.
 Plans monitoring station locations, installation, and repairs to be conducted by field staff.
-Ensures efficient operation of real-time and near real-time data acquisition, processing, reporting and post-reporting activities.
+Ensures efficient operation of real-time and near real-time data acquisition, processing, reporting and post-reporting activities. %

 Designs and implements geologic, geophysical, and/or geochemical studies.
-Projects may be internal to the bureau or through partnerships with other agencies.
-Work typically goes beyond clear precedent and requires some adaptation of standard equipment and methodologies to meet project requirements.
+Develops projects internal to the bureau or through partnerships with other agencies utilizing and synthesizing geophysical data to effectively respond to land and resource management and to societal issues.
 Studies include the integration of different methods and techniques.
-Defends findings to the scientific community, senior DOI and US Government officials. \\\\\% Analyzes seismic, geodetic or other geophysical data in context of other data streams; participates in geophysical data analysis to improve forecasting strategies.
+Defends findings to the scientific community, senior DOI and US Government officials. %

+Analyzes seismic, geodetic or other geophysical data in context of other data streams; participates in geophysical data analysis to improve forecasting strategies.
+During periods of eruption/earthquake activity may work with domestic and foreign counterparts to collect and interpret data and provide information on forecasting and hazard potential.
 Develops geophysical approaches to visualizing, reporting, and understanding volcanic, geodetic or seismic processes in an active geographic area.
 Applies seismic methods to the needs of the assigned network.
-Develops geophysical models from available data in relatively complex geophysical domains.
-Using specialized interpretive software tools, generates geophysical models and associated data products over specific geographic areas. \\\\\%
+Develops geophysical models from available data in complex geophysical domains.
+Using specialized interpretive software tools, generates sophisticated geophysical models and associated data products over specific geographic areas.